solidusio-contrib/solidus_klarna_payments/README.md

 - *Multiple* captures for one authorization are currently *not* supported because of Solidus' process when capturing payments.
 This might change in future versions of Solidus and this gem respectively.
 However, it is possible to use the MyKlarna portal to do that.
 - Changing customer data after they completed the order is not synced to the Klarna API.
 So please be aware that you have to change the information in the MyKlarna portal if needed.
 - A customer is able to choose multiple payment options for an order.
-If an order does have multiple payment options, you should the most recent payment choice first, which be listed at the bottom of the list of payments.
+If an order does have multiple payment options, you should capture the most recent payment choice first, which be listed at the bottom of the list of payments.

 ### Supported Solidus Versions